imagej/imagej.github.io/_pages/plugins/bigstitcher/registration.md

 #### Precise descriptor-based (translation invariant)

-{% include thumbnail src='/media/BigStitcher Register prec desc tr.png' title='Parameters for Precise descriptor-based (translation invariant) registration'%}
+{% include thumbnail src='/media/bigstitcher-register-prec-desc-tr.png' title='Parameters for Precise descriptor-based (translation invariant) registration'%}

 The **Precise descriptor-based (translation invariant) registration** work essentially the same as the fast descriptor-based registration algorithms with the main difference being that you can manually specify the **number of neighbors** of an interest point to use for constructing the point descriptor.
 Due to the more flexible descriptors, it lacks the specific optimizations for 3 neighbors and is slightly slower than the fast versions.